 Our Justice Campaign

-Eritara Aati Kiaerua died in March 2020 while working onboard a Taiwanese flagged commercial fishing vessel FV WIN FAR 636 as a fisheries observer.
+Eritara Aati Kaierua died in March 2020 while working onboard a Taiwanese flagged commercial fishing vessel FV WIN FAR 636 as a fisheries observer.
 Four years on, his family are still searching for answers to his unexplained death at sea.
 The investigation into Eritara’s death by Kiribati authorities was fraught with inconsistencies and, to this day, Eritara’s family has yet to receive official worker compensation.

 Through our justice campaign, we aim to change these circumstances through concerted advocacy and legal advisory support, alongside wide-ranging international awareness raising.